How To Use

 Base Configuration

 templUI provides pre-configured styles and themes.
-You'll need these files in your project:
+You will need these files in your project:

 1. CSS Configuration file + Base Styles